pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Empirical Results

-\textbf{Base-to-Novel Class Generalization.} We assess the performance of pFedMMA in terms of its ability to generalize from local training classes to both base and novel classes.
-Following prior work, we report the top-1 accuracy on each client's local classes, on the base classes seen by other clients, and on novel classes that are entirely unseen during training.
-To capture the overall effectiveness, we use the harmonic mean (HM) of these three metrics.
-As summarized in Table \ref{tab:vitb16_2}, pFedMMA consistently achieves strong performance across all evaluation categories.
-It delivers the best overall harmonic mean across the average of seven datasets, outperforming all baselines.
-Notably, pFedMMA achieves the highest novel class accuracy and matches the top result for base class accuracy, demonstrating excellent generalization.
-On local classes, it remains competitive, only slightly behind FedPGP, FedOTP, and pFedMoAP.
+We evaluate the performance of pFedMMA in terms of its ability to generalize from locally trained classes to both base and novel classes.
+Following prior work, we report top-1 accuracy on each client’s local classes, on the base classes seen by other clients, and on novel classes that are entirely unseen during training.
+To capture overall effectiveness, we use the harmonic mean (HM) of these three metrics, $ \mathrm{HM} = 3/(\mathrm{Acc}_{\text{local}}^{-1} + \mathrm{Acc}_{\text{base}}^{-1} + \mathrm{Acc}_{\text{novel}}^{-1}), $ which penalizes methods that over-optimize one component at the expense of the others and thus better reflects the balance between personalization (local) and generalization (base and novel) than a simple arithmetic mean; this type of harmonic-mean score is standard in generalized zero-shot learning and base-to-novel CLIP adaptation, and has also been adopted in recent PFL work to jointly summarize local, base, and novel accuracies~\cite{verma2020metagzsl,du2025mocoop,cuiharmonizing}.
+As summarized in Table \ref{tab:vitb16-main} for the 16-shot setting, pFedMMA consistently achieves strong performance across all evaluation categories and delivers the best overall HM averaged across seven datasets, outperforming all baselines.

-Compared to PromptFL, which tends to favor generalization at the expense of personalization, pFedMMA achieves a more balanced performance.
-FedOTP shows high local accuracy in some cases, but its extremely low base and novel class scores indicate poor generalization. pFedMoAP performs well on local classes due to its MoE-based prompt sharing, but lags behind pFedMMA on novel and base class accuracy.
-These results highlight pFedMMA's strength in balancing personalization with strong generalization, particularly in scenarios with non-overlapping class distributions across clients.
+Zero-shot CLIP, PromptFL, federated CLIP-Adapter, and CLIP-LoRA suffer from poor local accuracy, tending to favor generalization at the expense of personalization.
+We also report $\Delta$, which denotes the relative improvement of pFedMMA compared with the strongest non-baseline methods (FedPGP, FedOTP, and pFedMoAP).
+While FedOTP sometimes achieves high local accuracy, its extremely low base and novel class scores indicate poor generalization. pFedMoAP performs well on local classes due to its MoE-based prompt sharing, but it lags behind pFedMMA in base and novel accuracy.
+By contrast, pFedMMA achieves the highest base and novel accuracy, surpassing FedPGP and demonstrating excellent generalization, while remaining competitive on local classes—only $0.74\%$ lower than pFedMoAP.